 The Council has converted two pay and display parking bays outside 23 Fife Road to blue badge parking.

 The first part of Thames Street remains open at all times, and has loading and disabled parking bay provision.
 Three bays will be available for blue badge parking between noon and 10.30pm, with a maximum stay time of three hours.
 There is also space for two additional spaces within the scheme area outside of the operational hours of 10am to 5pm.

 The reallocation of disabled spaces impacted by the scheme is also intended to include the provision of bays within the Guildhall complex, as they are close to the town centre.
 At present they can be accessed at weekends and evenings and the Council are striving to extend this to include the whole of the weekdays.

 This scheme is an experiment that can be in place for up to 18 months.
-There are surveys on Kingston Council’s Let’s Talk engagement platform and we welcome people sharing their views, experiences and suggestions about these temporary measures:
+Our survey is still open and we welcome people sharing their views, experiences and suggestions about these temporary measures: